anoma/nspec/docs/arch/system/state/resource_machine/rm_def/definition.md

 ## Post- and pre-ordering execution

 *Pre-ordering execution* implies partial evaluation of the transaction function.
-In practice pre-ordering execution happens before the transactions are ordered by the ordering component external to the ARM.
+In practice pre-ordering execution happens before the transactions are ordered by the ordering machine external to the ARM.

 *Post-ordering execution* implies full evaluation of the transaction function.
-As the name suggests, post-ordering execution happens after the ordering component external to the ARM completed the ordering of transaction functions.
+As the name suggests, post-ordering execution happens after the ordering machine external to the ARM completed the ordering of transaction functions.

 ## ARMs as intent machines